pospi/jschema.binding/README.md

 - Retrieve default values from schema when reading
 - cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
 - **Improve speed**
-	- allow data validation to process in a Worker thread for complex validation schemas
+	- potentially allow data validation to process in a Worker thread for complex validation schemas
 - do mootools branch
-- refactor duplicate Binding/EventHandler code for reuse
+- refactor some duplicate EventHandler code for reuse
 - remove `clearIdOnClone` option or add `storeInstances` option to select between these behaviours
 - Allow creating separate environments with JSV